Free Canada-Wide Shipping on Orders Over $75.00

 Want to learn how to brew whole bean coffee at home?

 You're in for a treat!
-There's just one extra step on top of pre-ground coffee, but the result is incomparable!
+There's just one extra step on top of pre-ground coffee, but the result is incomparable to pre-ground coffee.

 Everyone has their own preference so feel free to adjust to your tastes.
 Oh, and having a reliabe kitchen scale will help you brew the perfect coffee every time.
 For us this is a must and we reccomend this AWS 2kg Coffee Scale.
 And a good grinder.
 For a durable, portable manual grinder we reccomend the Hario Mini-Slim Plus Grinder.